 The Importance of Nurturing Ourselves

-Many of us have placed great importance on nurturing our "possessions" — our cars, our stereos, bicycles, our children, our mates, etc. We would do well to nurture our bodies, emotions, and mind as well.
+Many of us have placed great importance on nurturing our "possessions" — our cars, stereos, bicycles, children, mates, etc. We would do well to nurture our bodies, emotions, and mind as well.
 We need to remember that our physical and emotional bodies need to be given love and attention to promote health, vitality, and well-being.

 Nurturing means to feed, or nourish.
 Nurturing applies to giving love and caring attention.
 So, I'm off to nurture myself...